dominikgoeller/DeepAutoQC/README.md

 # Deep-AutoQC
-Image classification for the ENIGMA HALFpipe project at Charité  using deep learning - BA Thesis DeepAutoQC aims to assist researchers in classifying skull strip reports as either usable (good) or unusable (bad).
+Image classification for the ENIGMA HALFpipe project at Charité  using deep learning - Bachelor Thesis DeepAutoQC aims to assist researchers in classifying skull strip reports as either usable (good) or unusable (bad).

+# Introduction

+Welcome to this project.
+It started out as the basis for a bachelor's thesis and has since then been continuously evolving.
+The original, stable version used for the thesis can be found in the `archive` branch.

+The current focus is to improve the existing work.
+We're in the process of transitioning the code to use the PyTorch Lightning framework.
+Please note that this project is currently a work in progress.

 ## Folder Structure
 ````